• Skip to main content

 • Once assembled, the crêpe cake doesn't freeze well at all.
 The cream doesn't hold up well in the freezer as it starts seeping moisture.
 You'd have quite a soggy affair once thawed.

 • You can, however, freeze the crêpes once cooked.
 Place sheets of parchment or wax paper in between crêpes.
 Store in an airtight freezer-safe container and freeze for up to one month.
-Thaw them overnight in the refrigerator, then whip the cream and assemble as per the recipe.
+Thaw them overnight in the refrigerator, then whip the cream and assemble them as per the recipe.

 And there you have my Mille Crêpes Cake recipe in all its glory.
 I hope I've debunked the myth that they are tricky to make.
-Sure they need a little time, but it's one hundred per cent worth it!
+Sure they need a little time, but it's one hundred percent worth it!

 📖 Recipe